marcos-brs/lambda-monorepo/README.md

 6. `cdk deploy`: deploy the application (NO need run `cdk bootstrap` first)
 7. `cdk destroy`: remove all the resources created by the stack

-  Note: To run `cdk` commands you need an aws account set up via the aws cli
+  Note: To run `cdk` commands you need to install `Docker` and have an aws account set up via the aws cli

 ## Folder structure